north-numerical-computing/anymatrix/readme.md

 ### Short forms

-For invocations that use only strings, the MATLAB command form of invocation (as opposed to the functional form) can be used:
+For invocations that use only character vectors or strings, the MATLAB command form of invocation (as opposed to the functional form) can be used:
 ```
-anymatrix help 'core/beta'
+anymatrix help core/beta
 ```

 Commands can be abbreviated to the first one or two letters that uniquely specify them:

 ```
-anymatrix p 'core/beta'
+anymatrix p core/beta
 ```

 ### Full list of accepted commands